-A.1.3.
-Use of Jakarta Messaging API in Jakarta EE applications (JMS_SPEC-45 and JMS_SPEC-27)
+A.3.3.
+Use of Jakarta Messaging API in Jakarta EE applications (JMS\SPEC-45 and JMS\SPEC-27)

 A new chapter 12 "Use of Jakarta Messaging API in Jakarta EE applications" has been added.
 This chapter incorporates and clarifies various additional requirements which were previously only described in the Jakarta EE and Jakarta Enterprise Beans specifications.
-Section 12.2 "Restrictions on the use of Jakarta Messaging API in the Jakarta EE web container or Enterprise Beans container" includes a list of methods which may not be used in a Jakarta EE web container or Enterprise Beans container.
+Section 12.2 "Restrictions on the use of Jakarta Messaging API in the Jakarta EE web container or Enterprise Beans container" includes a list of methods which may not be used in a Jakarta EE web container or Enterprise Beans container" clarifies how the arguments to createSession are mostly ignored when used in a Jakarta EE web container or Enterprise Beans container.